ChyKusuma/SPHINXKey/README.md

 On the other hand, Kyber768 is a post-quantum key encapsulation mechanism (KEM) that addresses the security challenges posed by quantum computers.
 It is based on the Learning With Errors (LWE) problem and provides strong resistance against attacks by quantum adversaries.
 Kyber768 offers a robust security guarantee in a post-quantum computing era when traditional cryptographic schemes may be vulnerable.

-By combining X25519 and Kyber768 in a hybrid key exchange, you can leverage the efficiency and security benefits of X25519 while also incorporating the post-quantum resistance of Kyber768.
-This hybrid approach enables you to strike a balance between immediate performance needs and long-term security considerations.
+By combining X25519 and Kyber768 in a hybrid key exchange, we can leverage the efficiency and security benefits of X25519 while also incorporating the post-quantum resistance of Kyber768.
+This hybrid approach enables we to strike a balance between immediate performance needs and long-term security considerations.
 It is particularly advantageous in scenarios where both efficient key exchange and protection against future quantum threats are crucial.

 ### SPHINXKey Namespace